RobotLocomotion/drake/examples/multibody/inclined_plane_with_body/README.md

 Alternatively,
-to simulate body B as a block that has 4 contacting spheres welded to its lowest four corners on a 30 degree inclined-plane A (modeled as a half-space), pass command line arguments to the executable by typing:
+to simulate body B as a block that has 4 contacting spheres welded to its lowest four corners on a 30 degree inclined plane A (modeled as a half-space), pass command line arguments to the executable by typing:
 ```
 bazel-bin/examples/multibody/inclined_plane_with_body/inclined_plane_with_body -inclined_plane_angle_degrees=30 -bodyB_type=block_with_4Spheres